 Meanwhile, instrumental versions include:

 - A classical version by The Royal Philharmonic Orchestra & Royal Choral Society on their Queen Collection album.
 The track is mainly instrumental, but the choir sing the chorus a few times at the end.
-It was also beautifully combined with Queen’s version by PiotreQ for an Orchestral Remix on his album A Kind Of Miracle.
+It has also been beautifully combined with Queen’s version in PiotreQ’s Orchestral Remix.

 - Another orchestral version by Tokyo Kosei Wind Orchestra on their tribute album This Is Brass: Queen.